Arithmetic invariants of pseudoreflection groups and regular graded algebras: Regular graded algebras

-\begin{remark} We want to apply the theorem later to rings of invariants which are clearly integral domains.
-Nevertheless, Lemma \ref{RegIntegral} is important also in that situation, because we will use induction on $\dim R$ in the proof of Theorem \ref{StructureGradAlgDedekind} and it is a priori not clear that the integrality hypothesis remains true in the induction step. \end{remark}
+\begin{remark} We want to apply the Theorems \ref{StructureGradAlgDedekind} and \ref{StructureGradAlgFree} later to rings of invariants which are clearly integral domains.
+Nevertheless, Lemma \ref{RegIntegral} is important also in that situation, because we will use induction on $\dim S$ in the proof of these theorems and it is a priori not clear that the integrality hypothesis remains true in the induction step. \end{remark}

-\begin{proof}[Proof of Theorem \ref{StructureGradAlgDedekind}] The implication $(ii) \implies (i)$ follows from Lemma \ref{GenBlowupRegular}.
-We prove the converse by induction on $\dim R \geq 1$.
-If $\dim R=1$, we use that $R/R_+ \cong R_0$ and thus $R_+$ is a prime ideal in $R$ which is not maximal; in fact, it is a minimal prime ideal because $\dim R=1$.
-Hence Lemma \ref{RegIntegral} implies $R_+=\{ 0 \}$ and thus $R=R_0$.
-Now we assume $\dim R >1$.
-Then there exists a $d>0$ such that $R_d \neq 0$.
-We may assume that $d$ is minimal with this property.
-By the structure theorem for finitely generated torsion-free modules over Dedekind domains (see Jacobson \cite[Theorem 10.14]{jacba2}), $R_d$ is as an $R_0$-module isomorphic to a dirct sum of ideals in $R_0$; in particular, we can write $R_d$ as $R_d=I \oplus M$ where $I$ is isomorphic to some nonzero ideal in $R_0$ and $M$ is an $R_0$-module.
-We use this to define a homogeneous ideal $J \subseteq R$ as $J:=(I)_R$.
-Next we define $S:=R/J$.
-Then $S$ is again a graded ring with $S_0 \cong R_0$ and $\dim S < \dim R$.
-So in order to apply induction, we have to prove that $S$ is regular.
+We next prove the following technical lemma which provides the main part of the proof of Theorems \ref{StructureGradAlgDedekind} and \ref{StructureGradAlgFree}.